 What to see in the ancient city of Polonnaruwa

-Once you scored your entrance tickets at the archeological museum, head over to the Royal Palace to start your explorations.
-From there work your way all the way up north to see all the sights.
+Once you score your entrance tickets at the archeological museum, head over to the Royal Palace to start your explorations.
+From there work your way up north to see all the sights.
 Allow yourself enough time at the Sacred Quadrangle, the largest concentration of temples and fascinating ruins.
-The largest monuments such as the Lankatilaka shrine and Rankoth Vehera stupa can be found in the northern part.
-In the west of the city lies the artificial lake, the Parakrama Samudra which was created by King Parakramabahu to serve as an irrigation system.
+The largest monuments such as Lankatilaka shrine and Rankoth Vehera stupa can be found in the northern part.
+In the west of the city lies the artificial lake, Parakrama Samudra, created by King Parakramabahu to serve as an irrigation system.
 It gives the ancient city a beautiful backdrop and is perfect for a scenic stroll at the end of your visit.

 The first group of buildings after entering the grounds is the Royal Palace group.
 Constructed in the 10th century, the majestic royal palace of King Parakramabahu I stands as a symbol of the splendor that Polonnaruwa once was.
 The royal palace is believed to have once been seven stories high, making it one of the tallest buildings of its time.
 It’s a little bit hard to imagine today, but the majestic palace complex supposedly consisted of 1000 chambers.